bengarrett/RetroTxt/docs/qa.md

 ### Are the fonts and styling historically accurate ?

-* The extension uses TrueType fonts which are affected by the operating system font smoothing effects; ClearType on Windows, Quartz in macOS and FreeType on Linux.
+* The extension uses TrueType fonts which are affected by the operating system font hinting; ClearType on Windows, Quartz in macOS and FreeType on Linux.
 [Oliver Schmidhauser has a useful summary on the issue](https://oliverse.ch/technology/2016/07/16/using-pixel-fonts-in-a-browser-without-font-smoothing.html).

 * Some fonts are for 40 columns (characters per line of text), but the extension doesn't enforce that limitation.